Effective Field Goal Percentage (eFG%) Calculator

 The Analytics Revolution and eFG%

 The rise of basketball analytics fundamentally changed how we evaluate scoring.
 Traditional FG% suggested that a player shooting 50% is better than one shooting 40%—end of story.
 But eFG% reveals that a 40% three-point shooter (60% eFG on threes) is more efficient per shot than a 50% mid-range shooter.
-This insight drove the NBA's massive shift toward three-point shooting, with teams like the 2015-2018 Warriors building dynasties around this principle.
+This insight drove the NBA's massive shift toward three-point shooting, with several dynasty-era teams building offenses around this principle.

 Shot Distribution and Efficiency